amckennafoster/figshare-api-workshop.github.io/docs/resources/chain-api-calls.md

 ## Now gather information for those item ids

 ### Full metadata
 Use one of the methods above to create a list of item ids called item_ids.
-This API call includes a token in the header in case some of the item ids are for unpublished records
+This API call includes a token in the header in case some of the item ids are for unpublished records.

 ```py
 import json